kdoore/1335GitBook/pattern-preview-transforms-translate-and-scale.md

 #Mini-Preview of Shapes
 ###Transforms: Translate and Scale

-If we want to get a preview of our designs, we can make a mini version below the canvas area where we are designing our grid pattern.
-We'll use Processing Transform Functions, to move the origin, then nested for-loops to draw each PShape in our arrays.
+If we want to get a preview of the color gradients in our designs, we can make a mini version below the canvas area where we are designing our grid pattern.
+We'll use Processing Transform Functions, to move the origin, then nested for-loops to draw each PShape in our 1D arrays.

 We'll need to change the project canvas size: `size(800,800)`, To create space for our mini-preview below the artwork area.
 Also, we'll need to change how we calculate the cellSize for our grid, since we're no longer using the full canvas width: